codeproject/CodeProject.AI-Server/README.md

 To **install CodeProject.SenseAI** as a standalone service ready for integration with applications such as HomeAssist or BlueIris, download the [installation package](https://codeproject-ai.s3.ca-central-1.amazonaws.com/sense/installer/CodeProject.SenseAI.Package.zip).

-Unzip the download and double click the <Code>windows_start.bat</code> script.
+Unzip the download and double click the <code>Start_SenseAI_Win.bat</code> script.
 This will start the API server and the backend analysis services.
 Rerun that script whenever you want to launch the service.

-To **explore CodeProject.SenseAI** open the <code>/demos/dotNET/CodeProject.SenseAI.Playground</code> folder and double click on the <code>CodeProject.SenseAI.Playground.exe</code> application.
+To **explore CodeProject.SenseAI** open the <code>/demos/Javascript/</code> folder and double click on the <code>Vision.html</code> page.
 The server will, of course, need to be running for this test application to function.
 Sample images can be found in the <code>TestData</code> folder under the <code>demos</code> folder

 ### Setting up the development environment